Skip to main content

 These figures—Abraham (Faith), Jacob (Persistence), Joseph (Imagination), and Judah (Praise)—embody qualities essential to the process of spiritual awakening.
 Each quality corresponds symbolically to one of the Gospels: Matthew, Mark, Luke, and John.
-Together, they form a powerful sequence of consciousness rising into divine expression.
+Together, they support the formation and establishment of the assumption into manifested expression.

-Abraham’s departure from his homeland is a shift in consciousness.
+Abraham’s departure from his homeland is a shift in awareness.
 It is mirrored beautifully in Matthew’s own act of leaving his tax booth when called by Jesus:

 Just as Abraham abandoned the old life to walk in faith, Matthew leaves the symbols of worldly gain behind.
 Both are acts of inward trust in a higher calling.